Epiphanius I of Ukraine: Position on liberalization and LGBT issues

-Epiphanius has said that he supports liberal reforms in church "to avoid this conservatism", "so that the church would be open".
+Epiphanius has said that he supports liberal reforms in the Ukrainian Orthodox Church "to avoid this conservatism", "so that the church would be open".

 In particular, answering a question about a possible softening of the church’s position on LGBT issues, he replied: “Well, it’s like a difficult question that we shouldn’t raise at the beginning of our journey.
 Because you know how the Ukrainian society perceives this issue.
 Therefore, at now we need to work on it so that the Ukrainian society perceives it...
 This is a long way and we will work on it."

 Russo-Ukrainian War

-Following the February 2022 Russian invasion and escalation of the Russo-Ukrainian War, Archbishop Daniel of the Ukrainian Orthodox Church of the USA reported that Epiphanius planned to remain in Ukraine during the fighting.As Primate of the Ukrainian Orthodox Church, he demanded that his Russian counterpart Kirill of Moscow help remove the bodies of Russian soldiers who perished, questioning his loyalty to Russian President Vladimir Putin.
+Following the February 2022 Russian invasion of Ukraine and escalation of the Russo-Ukrainian War, Archbishop Daniel of the Ukrainian Orthodox Church of the USA reported that Epiphanius planned to remain in Ukraine during the fighting.
+As Primate of the Ukrainian Orthodox Church, he demanded that his Russian counterpart Kirill of Moscow help remove the bodies of Russian soldiers who perished, questioning his loyalty to Russian President Vladimir Putin.

-The Metropolitan repeatedly condemned Russia's actions, asking for help from the international community and suggesting second Nuremberg trials to prosecute the crimes committed against Ukraine.
+The Metropolitan repeatedly condemned Russia's actions, asking for help from the international community and suggesting second Nuremberg trials in order to prosecute the crimes committed by Russia against Ukraine.
 Along with other local bishops, he offered their churches as shelters from the bombings.
 He also appealed to Patriarch Kirill of Moscow to arrange the repatriation of dead Russian soldiers in Ukraine.
 The Metropolitan claimed to be a target of the Russian forces.